MainHanzo/projectSpark/readme.md

 aggreagator(25mb out of 98mb)

 ## Script
-The corresponding script uses the pyspark api for a machine learning process on each dataset.
+The corresponding script uses the pyspark api for a machine learning process on each dataset

-mushroom.py : load mushroom dataset and apply a Random Forest model . news.py : load news subset aggregator and apply a Naive Bayes model
+mushroom.py : load mushroom dataset and apply a Random Forest model

+news.py : load news subset aggregator and apply a Naive Bayes model

 ## Results